 Requires Simulink® Control Design™.

-Open the model using the command below, and double click on the orange block to launch the Control and Estimation Tools Manager.
+Open the model using the command below, and double click on the orange block to launch the Control System Designer app.

 This example designs a single feedback loop for the speed control of an engine.
 A preliminary PI controller design has been created using Simulink Control Design (see "Single Loop Feedback/Prefilter Design") and is used as a starting point to further refine the design using response optimization.
 This example will tune the controller to satisfy the following time- and frequency-domain performance specifications: